Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: searching content within a course.
-It specifies the content types searched (pages, assignments, discussions, announcements) and the action (by keyword).
-This clearly distinguishes it from sibling tools like search_users or get_course_structure.
+The description clearly states the tool's purpose: 'Search for content within a course' and enumerates the content types searched (pages, assignments, discussions, announcements).
+This distinguishes it from sibling tools like list_pages or view_course_structure, which are for listing or viewing structure rather than keyword search.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.